20 minutes read

 Przemysław Jurkiewicz, Marketing Manager, merlin.pl:

 “The pandemic converted many people to shopping online even those who never shopped online before.
 This specific target group has different expectations from your average clients; their behaviors also differ.
 Analysis is the only way to get to know them.
 Has analytics become more important because of this?
-No. Analytics has always been important, although some have managed to overlook it.
+No. Analytics and data-driven marketing have always been important, although some have managed to overlook it.
 Most users used to behave in a similar, predictable way, so overlooking analytics worked for a while, but could not possibly work in the long-term.
 To paraphrase the words of legendary investor Warren Buffett: the pandemic was like a sea tide, which, when it went back, revealed who’s been swimming naked.
 So, if you don’t want to embarrass yourself, get familiar with the “See – Think – Do – Care” framework invented by Avinash Kaushik.
 It categorises users based on the stage of involvement in the purchasing process in the following way.
 See – no buying intention, Think – considering buying, Do – buying decision, Care – our client.
 Analyze unusual behavior at each of the 4 stages to discover the needs of people who have never before shopped online.”

 Expectations vs. reality

 According to the State of Dark Data 2019 report, more than 50% of data in companies is not being used at all, and data-driven organizations are just a pipe dream.
 The pandemic has somewhat highlighted this problem.
-It turned out that even large corporations are still sleeping through digitalization, they are not diversifying revenue sources, and they don’t have any analytical strategies – often the only data they measure comes from Google Analytics, while qualitative data is considered completely unnecessary.
+It turned out that even large corporations are still sleeping through digitalization, they are not diversifying revenue sources, and they don’t have any analytical or data-driven marketing strategies – often the only data they measure comes from Google Analytics, while qualitative data is considered completely unnecessary.

 Michał Sadowski, CEO of Brand24: